 - The defect was not a result of driver abuse.

-As you can see, there is certainly some gray area in the California vehicle lemon law.
+As you can see, there is certainly some gray area in the California vehicle lemon law, especially when a new car keeps having problems.

 What exactly is a “substantial” defect?

 “Substantial” is a subjective term – and some defects are more substantial than others.
-For instance, recurring issues with the engine, transmission, steering, braking, electrical system, etc. can lead to serious injury or death.
+For instance, when a new car keeps having problems due to a faulty engine, transmission, steering, braking, electrical system, etc, it can lead to serious injury or death.
 These types of defects make a solid lemon law claim.

 How many repair attempts are “reasonable”?

-The number of “reasonable” repair attempts is another big gray area in lemon law.
+The number of “reasonable” repair attempts is another big gray area when a car keeps breaking down.
 Generally speaking, the manufacturer gets two tries to fix the defect.
 But in some scenarios – when the defect poses serious danger – one failed attempt might be enough.

-An important thing to keep in mind: for a repair attempt to count toward a lemon claim, the repair order MUST be closed by the manufacturer-certified facility.
+An important thing to keep in mind when a new car breaks down: the repair order MUST be closed by the manufacturer-certified facility to count toward a lemon law claim.
 If it comes out that the repair order is still open, the manufacturer can have another try to fix the defect.

 What about the warranty?